pikatchu/closedsource/book/0031-first_program.md

 Jasper nodded approvingly.
 "Exactly.
 You just wrote a program that performs addition."

-Jasmina couldn’t help but smile.

-It was basic, but she had just programmed a machine.
+Jasmina couldn’t believe it.
+She had just programmed a machine.